One of the absolute must-visit places in Georgia, Kazbegi has to be a key part of any itinerary to this country.

 Otherwise, if you’re on a really tight timeframe, it is possible to enjoy a day trip from Tbilisi to Kazbegi.

-All Kazbegi day trips follow similar patterns – up early, private tour transfer to Stepantsminda, hike to Gergeti Church, hike down again, eat lunch and set off back to Tbilisi.
+All Kazbegi day trips follow similar patterns as follows: early departure from accommodation in the capital, private tour transfer to Stepantsminda, hike to Gergeti Church, hike down again, eat lunch and set off back to Tbilisi.

 While you get to tick off the most famous site this way, you can’t explore beyond this and so, if possible, I do advise you stay longer in Kazbegi.

-And you can get more information about how to divide up your travels in Georgia with my best 2 week itinerary guide!
+Get more information about how to divide up your time in Georgia with my best 2 week itinerary, which is perfect for planning your adventure here!

 If you do get the opportunity to spend the night in Kazbegi, then look no further than Camp Kuro, definitely the best place to stay out here on a budget.